Deciding to get a Pet

-If your pet has passed away or you have moved out of the Horsham Rural City Council municipality, please complete the notify Council of a deceased or relocated animal form below.
-We can then update our records and you will no longer receive a registration renewal letter for those animals.
+To change any details Council has regarding your existing animals registration, including if your pet has passed away or you have moved out of the Horsham Rural City Council municipality, please complete the 'Change of Animal Details' form below.

-If your pet has moved to a new municipality you will then need to contact that local Council and register your pet at their new home.
+If your pet has moved to a new municipality, you will need to contact that Council and register your pet at their new home.

 Council accepts pet registration transfers from other Councils in Victoria.
 You can notify us about a ownership transfer of a dog or cat registration online by completing the animal registration transfer form below.

 If you are unable to complete the online form, download and complete a transfer of ownership form and return it to Council for processing.